 Studies published in the International Journal of Clinical Acupuncture in 1996 showed that: “…of 300 people who received Facial Acupuncture, 90% demonstrated marked results after only their first treatment.”

-From August to September 2011 a pilot study* was carried out at Kyung Hee University Hospital in Gangdong, Korea.
+From August to September 2011 a pilot study* was carried out at Kyung Hee University Hospital in Guangdong, Korea.

-The participants’ skin was measured before and after the treatments.
-There was a significant improvement in the ‘Moire Topography’ criteria, which is used to measure the facial contours and skin elasticity.
+They measured participants’ skin before and after the treatments.
+There was a significant improvement in the ‘Moire Topography’ criteria, which they use to measure the facial contours and skin elasticity.

 “…a viable alternative to cosmetic surgery and the effects can run much deeper than simply improving appearances.”

-When you feel more in control of your Body, Mind and Spirit you can then start to address other issues in your life.
-These may be things to do with exercise or lifestyle, or maybe you would like to stop smoking, or lose some weight.
-These are all things that we can achieve when we are in balance and feeling good about ourselves, once you start to feel like this, you will be surprised how much your self image improves.
-This can be achieved by Facial Enhancement Acupuncture bringing your natural beauty to the surface.
+When you feel more in control of your Body, Mind and Spirit, you can then start to address other issues in your life.
+These may be things to do with exercise or lifestyle, or maybe you would like to stop smoking or lose some weight.
+These are all things that we can achieve when we are in balance and feeling good about ourselves, once you start to feel like this, you will be surprised how much your self-image improves.
+This result can be achieved by Facial Enhancement Acupuncture bringing your natural beauty to the surface.

 Paul Adkins Lic.Ac., BA(Hons), 1stDan, FEA, MBAcC, MCAUK

-Excerpts taken from Paul Adkins’ latest book – Facial Enhancement Acupuncture: Clinical Use and Application
+Excerpts from Paul Adkins’ latest book – Facial Enhancement Acupuncture: Clinical Use and Application